DENT 7253B - Specialist Clinical Periodontics II Part 2

-Course Code DENT 7253B Course Specialist Clinical Periodontics II Part 2 Coordinating Unit Dental Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 24 Contact Up to 21 hours per week Available for Study Abroad and Exchange N Prerequisites DENT 7253A Restrictions Doctor of Clinical Dentistry only Course Description The University of Adelaide's postgraduate program in Periodontics is of three years duration and leads to the degree of Doctor of Clinical Dentistry.
-This course is part of a specific program designed to lead to specialist registration in the field of Periodontics.
-The course comprises a mix of coursework, clinical work, action/clinical research and a research project and is designed to conform to the Educational Requirements of the University of Adelaide, the Australian and New Zealand Academy of Periodontists and the Royal Australasian College of Dental Surgeons
+Course Code DENT 7253B Course Specialist Clinical Periodontics II Part 2 Coordinating Unit Dental Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 24 Contact Up to 21 hours per week Available for Study Abroad and Exchange N Prerequisites DENT 7253A Restrictions Doctor of Clinical Dentistry only Course Description The University of Adelaide's postgraduate Doctor of Clinical Dentistry program in Periodontics is of three years duration and leads to the degree of Doctor of Clinical Dentistry.
+This is a specific program plan designed to lead to a specialist registration in the field of Periodontics.
+The course comprises a mix of coursework, clinical work, didactics and a research project and is designed to conform to the Educational Requirements of the University of Adelaide, the Australian and New Zealand Academy of Periodontics and the Royal Australasian College of Dental Surgeons.

 The full timetable of all activities for this course can be accessed from Course Planner.A detailed timetable will be provided by the course co-ordinator on commencement.

 Course Learning Outcomes1.
 Demonstrate a comprehensive knowledge, and advanced research skills including competency in investigative techniques and technologies relating to one or more disciplines in dental science.

 2. Understand and demonstrate professional and ethically-appropriate research principles and workplace behaviours.

 3. Critically interpret, evaluate and synthesise understanding of background literature, and critically interpret and evaluate the methodology used and results obtained in a research context.